-The Paediatric Death Review Committee is one of a number of expert committees that assist the Office of the Chief Coroner with advancing coroners' death investigations.
-These committees bring unique perspectives to understanding the circumstances of a particular death.
+The Paediatric Death Review Committee is one of a number of expert committees that assist the Office of the Chief Coroner with advancing the circumstances of a particular death.
 As paediatric care issues are unique, evaluation requires expert paediatric focus.
 The PDRC provides this expertise and frequently identifies issues that can benefit from recommendations that will help facilitate improvement in patient care and help to fulfill the public safety mandate of the Office of the Chief Coroner.